SidChellappan/nj-public-finance-observatory/README.md

 The five municipalities are Hamilton (`1103`), Lawrence (`1107`), Trenton (`1111`), West Windsor (`1113`), and Princeton (`1114`).
 Municipality codes are the stable keys.
 The pipeline never joins records using names alone.

-## Status

-Version `v0.1.0` is the first public release.
-It was authorized by the project owner on August 16, 2026 after the reproducible build, automated checks, methods review, and plain-language review were completed.
-Release verification is recorded in `RELEASE_CHECKLIST.md`.

 The project is deliberately narrow:

 - 5 municipalities